microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-01.md

 * Data migration (with SSIS)

 Here are the steps to migrate from SQL Server to Synapse Analytics.
-- Migrated all database schemas to Synapse
+- Migrate all database schemas to Synapse
-- Created one table per schema in Synapse
+- Create one table per schema in Synapse
     - Tables to create are; Dimension.City, Fact.Order & Integration.Order_Staging
 - Refactor one Stored Procedure per design pattern.
 Parathensis contains recommended objects
     - Dimension Tables (Integration.MigratedCityData)